0xdaxl/soc-ml-recommendation-engine/README.md

 Full infrastructure stack: Wazuh + n8n + TheHive + Cortex + MISP + pfSense + Suricata + Zeek on Proxmox — 4 network zones (WAN, LAN, DMZ, SOC), 7-person team.

 This repo contains only the ML recommendation engine component.
-The engine addresses an open feature request on the official Wazuh GitHub (August 2025) asking for exactly this capability — compliance-aware LLM analysis of security alerts.
+Built in response to a gap identified in the Wazuh ecosystem — Wazuh GitHub Issue #31600 (August 2025) describes the need for compliance-aware LLM analysis of security alerts.
+This project is a working PoC demonstrating that approach for healthcare environments, mapping Wazuh alerts to HIPAA and NIST frameworks using Google Gemini.

 ---